March 16, 2020

 Back in December they held a special “Little Women Week 2019” in anticipation of the movie that would premiere on Christmas Day, so I booked a tour and went!
 I learned so much about the novel and its writer.
 About Concord too.

 These are my photos for the most part, photos were not allowed at The Orchard House (The Alcott’s residence) so I took those from various sites in the internet.
-They are labeled if they labeled it to save time.

 Her desk by the window was built by her father.
 Mr. Amos Alcott was: